LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 * <a href="#reporting-errors">4.
 Reporting Errors</a>
 * <a href="#input-files-preparation">5.
 Input files preparation</a>
 * <a href="#running-the-code">6.
 Running the Code</a>
 * <a href="#files-and-folders">7.
-Files and Folders</a>
+Alternative code</a>

 ## Disclaimer
 <p align="justify">
 The authors make no warranties about the use of this software.
 The authors hold no liabilities for the use of this software.
-T The algorithm is made freely available to clarify any details discussed in the paper.
+The authors do not recommend the use of this software whatsoever.The algorithm is made freely available to clarify any details discussed in the paper.
 All information contained herein regarding any specific methodology does not constitute or imply its endorsement or recommendation by the authors.
 </p>

 ## Language